wmt-conference/wmt-format-tools/README.md

 # WMT Format Tools

-Tools for handling the xml-formatted test sets and hypothesis files used in WMT.
+Tools for handling the xml-formatted test sets and hypothesis files used in the [WMT news task](http://www.statmt.org/wmt21/translation-task.html)

 ## Installation